 Historical museums surround Gatlinburg.
 And the Mountain Farm Museum and Mingus Mill is one of the most beautiful.

 Visitors to this part of the National Park system will be able to visit historical farm buildings including barns and houses.
-They’ll be able to glimpse what daily life was like for the farmers that called Gatlinburg home.
+They’ll be able to glimpse what daily life was like for the farmers that called The Smoky Mountains home.

-Many of the buildings were built in the 19th century and there’s even a few from the 1950s when the farm became a historical landmark.
+Many of the buildings were built in the 19th century and were moved to the farm museum in the 1950s.

 9. Attend Some Festivals